Option Pool: Everything You Need to Know

 - If you have unused shares in the option pool when you sell the company, those shares stop adding any value to the company

-- The shares that new hire had now represent a bigger percentage of the company
+- The shares that new hire had now represented a bigger percentage of the company

 - Investors technically bought their shares with their investment in the company